 A guide to flat roof options

-When choosing a flat roof, you need to take a number of considerations into account, including the look you want to achieve, the size of your flat roof, the type of weather it’ll face, and the amount of labour it will require.
+When choosing the right flat roof covering, you need to take a number of considerations into account, including the look you want to achieve, the size of your flat roof, the type of weather it’ll face, and the amount of labour it will require.

-Considering a flat roof installation, repair, overlay or replacement? read on to understand the advantages of the different types of flat roof materials and construction methods available...
+Taking on a flat roof construction, repair, overlay or replacement?
+It's critical that you choose the best flat roof material.
+Read on to understand the different types of flat roof covering, their advantages, and the various installation methods available

-EPDM is a single ply rubber roofing system, fitted without the need for joins - an attractive prospect!
+Ethylene Propylene Diene Monomer (EPDM) is a single-ply rubber roofing system, which is fitted without the need for joins, making it an attractive prospect on many levels.
 Simple and safe to install, with no naked flames, the synthetic rubber is glued to a clean roof decking.
-A wet bonding adhesive, and a stronger contact adhesive are applied around the perimeters.
-Trims are fitted around the edges to waterproof the roof giving a smooth, clean finish.
+A wet bonding adhesive and a stronger contact adhesive are applied around the perimeters.
+Trims are fitted around the edges to waterproof the flat roof – giving a smooth, clean finish.

-Extremely lightweight, tough and elastic, when you are worried about expansion and contraction (a particular issue with larger roofs) EPDM is probably the right choice for you.
-With a lifespan of up to 50 years, our Resitrix and Hertalan EPDM range of membranes offer sealing versatility for every challenge and, provided the decking is sound and the structure can carry the extra weight, they prove to be the perfect roofing ‘overlay’.
+Extremely lightweight, tough, and elastic, EPDM is the right choice for you if you are worried about expansion and contraction, often an issue with larger flat roofs.
+With a lifespan of up to 50 years, our Resitrix and Hertalan EPDM range of membranes offer sealing versatility for every challenge and, provided the decking is sound and the structure can carry the extra weight, they prove to be the perfect flat roofing ‘overlay’.

 Root penetration is not a problem for rubber membrane.
 Its excellent waterproofing properties make it ideal in the construction of green roofs (see below).